Community Ad-Free Fund $5.00 / $10.00 Every $10.00 adds 24 market-open ad-free hours for everyone. Funded hours stack.

 • 2h 15m - Signal has been valid for 2 hours and 15 minutes.

-• --- - The pair is currently NEUTRAL (Score 0), so there is no active directional bias.
+• --- - The pair is currently NEUTRAL or below the active Buy/Sell threshold, so there is no active directional bias.

 Use this to favor fresh moves rather than late entries into exhausted trends.